|

 the car in exactly the same state as it was when I looked at it X days/weeks

 ago?
 Quite possibly not.
-Our used parts are all racked, but if we need
+Many used parts are racked, but if we need

 something that isn't racked for a customer then we will remove it from a car